Bill

 Bill Summary

-AN ACT To amend Chapter 1 of Title 51 of the Official Code of Georgia Annotated, relating to general provisions regarding torts, so as to provide a cause of action against the knowing and unauthorized use of an individual's photograph or image together with representations of nudity or sexually explicit conduct; to provide for stays of such causes of action; to provide for definitions; to provide for related matters; to repeal conflicting laws; and for other purposes.
+AN ACT To amend Chapter 1 of Title 51 of the Official Code of Georgia Annotated, relating to general provisions regarding torts, so as to authorize the Attorney General or an appropriate prosecuting attorney to bring civil enforcement actions against the knowing and unauthorized use of an individual's photograph or image together with representations of nudity or sexually explicit conduct; to provide for stays of such civil enforcement actions; to provide for a limitation of liability; to provide for definitions; to provide for related matters; to repeal conflicting laws; and for other purposes.

 AI Summary